 Net cash used in investing activities was \$64.6 million for the year ended December 31, 2019.
-We had no investing activities for the year ended December 31, 2018.
-Net cash used in investing activities for the year ended December 31, 2019 was primarily due to the purchase of investments of \$119.3 million, partially offset by investment maturities of \$55.0 million.
+We had no investing activities for the year ended December 31, 2019.
+We had no investing activities for the year ended December 31, 2019 was primarily due to the purchase of investments of \$119.3 million, partially offset by investment maturities of \$55.0 million.
 We invest in lower risk, government issued debt securities or U.S. treasury securities as a means of capital preservation.